GuoweiWu4279/saas-sales-profitability-analysis/README.md

 # SaaS Sales Profitability Analysis
+Profitability analysis of a SaaS sales dataset using **Python (pandas)** and **Tableau** to identify profit drivers by **region** and diagnose loss-driving **products** in APJ.

 ## Project Overview
-This project analyzes SaaS sales transaction data to evaluate product and regional profitability.
+- This project analyzes SaaS sales transaction data to evaluate regional and product-level profitability.
-The objective is to identify underperforming products and regions and provide insights that support pricing and product strategy decisions.
+- The objective is to identify underperforming regions, diagnose loss-driving products, and surface insights that support pricing, product, and regional strategy decisions.
+- The workflow mirrors a real-world FP&A / Analytics process:
+    Raw data → Aggregation & margin analysis (Python) → Executive-ready dashboards (Tableau)

+## Business Question
+- Which regions and products are driving profitability, and where are losses concentrated?

 ## Dataset
 - Source: Kaggle – AWS SaaS Sales Dataset